OffGrid-Pro/G100-Cerbo-Driver/README.md

 Open OGP_G100_Tool.exe

-Select the correct COM port
+Select the correct COM port (refresh if not appearing)

 Connect to G100